BBC Reports by 8 Violet

 School children help Harrow Food Bank!

-Rooks Heath College helped collect food donations to give to Harrow Food Bank.
+Rooks Heath School helped collect food donations to give to Harrow Food Bank.
 8 Violet came up with the idea to help people in need.
 Mrs Batt (form tutor for 8 Violet) organised the charity donation in December.
 We collected food and toiletry donations from all year groups including Years 12 & 13.
 Over 25 boxes of food were donated and delivered to Harrow Food Bank successfully on the 19th of December.

 Five students named Rayan, Fatima, Jasmin, Thuvisan & Rohan and two teachers, Mrs Batt and Mr Williams (Head of Year 8) went to Harrow Food Bank on the 19th of December to drop the collected food and toiletry donations off.
 The staff at Harrow Food Bank were very grateful.
 As the event was very successful, 8 Violet are currently focusing on trying to raise money for a new trolley to help carry the donations that the food bank get to the centre.